COLUMBIA MEDICAL MALPRACTICE ATTORNEY

 In order to win most civil suits, the person bringing the claim must prove all elements of the claim by a preponderance of the evidence, i.e., 51%.
 While this seems simple enough, filing a lawsuit against a medical professional is a serious matter.
 Many lawyers are unwilling to represent medical malpractice victims.
 This unwillingness is based on their fear of the “legal firepower” that a medical professional’s insurance carrier will use to defend the claim.
 This fear is well-founded, as insurance carriers retain aggressive defense attorneys to defend these claims.

 Additionally, medical malpractice cases require testimony from several expert witnesses.
 Preparing this testimony is complex, expensive, and time-consuming.
 Stated simply, a medical malpractice case is a continuous uphill battle.
-Accordingly, medical malpractice victims need representation from an equally qualified and experienced medical malpractice lawyer.
+Accordingly, medical malpractice victims need representation from an equally qualified and experienced medical malpractice lawyer in Columbia, MD.

 Why Hire Portner & Shure, P.A.?